 You will also need to be able to integrate the store pages into your web site.
-If you intend to use the dynamically created button lists, it is helpful if you have a basic knowledge of PHP include files.
+If you intend to use the dynamically created button lists, it is helpful if you have a basic knowledge of PHP and HTML.
 Hand created buttons are very simple to place onto existing web pages.

 If you wish to stop a user with a given email address from logging in, there is a function in file download/login.php which checks for banned email addresses.

 Open up login.php with a text editor, go to the end of the file and modify the array as described in the page.